Higher Level Skills

 Higher Level Skills page on this site.

 The program provides the opportunity for employers to engage employees in priority training to address current workforce development needs.

-Employers can partner with a training provider pre-approved by the Department of Education and Training, known as a pre-qualified supplier (PQS), to enrol eligible employees in the subsidised training available under the program.
+Employers can partner with a training provider pre-approved by the Department of Employment, Small Business and Training, known as a pre-qualified supplier (PQS), to enrol eligible employees in the subsidised training available under the program.